thegoddambatman/diy-dogecoin-digger/README.md

 [DLkmYda7gQ7U4pxQZbyJtkpnCxYrvDWa7g](http://dogechain.info/address/DLkmYda7gQ7U4pxQZbyJtkpnCxYrvDWa7g)

 You'll note it's the same as the default address in these one-line installers.
-You can check to see how this whole plot is working out on [doge.st](http://doge.st/serverstats#DLkmYda7gQ7U4pxQZbyJtkpnCxYrvDWa7g).
+If people really are falling for the default wallet address trick, you can keep tabs on my apparent hashrate on [doge.st](http://doge.st/serverstats#DLkmYda7gQ7U4pxQZbyJtkpnCxYrvDWa7g).
+I promise to fix that, by the way.
+I just don't have a good way to do it yet.